- Faculty & Staff Directory

-- A student loan you have to repay upon completion of your studies.
+- A student loan you have to repay upon completion of full-time studies.

-If you apply for OSAP, you are automatically considered for the 30% off tuition grant.
+If you apply for OSAP, you are automatically considered for the Ontario Student Grant.

 If you decide to apply!

 We encourage you to apply for OSAP as early as possible!
-If you plan to pay for your tuition using OSAP funds, submit your application by the end of June so you will know the amount of assistance you're entitled to by mid-August.
+If you plan to pay for your tuition using OSAP funds, submit your application as soon as possible so you will know the amount of assistance you're entitled to by mid-August.

 1) How to Apply

 You can apply for OSAP here.
 It's easy and there's no fee!
-Once completed and signed, if required you can mail or hand in the signature pages and any other required documents to:
+Once completed and signed, if required you can upload the signature pages and any other required documents through your OSAP portal.

 OSAP Spring/Summer Extension Form